 Are these starting to sound complicated and tough to do?
 Some business models are!
 However the key to making money online is not being a master of everything, it’s digging into just one method and doing it well, then growing vertically to increase sales or horizontally to incorporate new types of selling.

 Ha!
 Here’s one you didn’t think of.
 Podcasts can be extremely profitable.
-This guy Entrepreneur On Fire generates millions of dollars from sponsors.
-Of course, not everyone will become a millionaire from a podcast, but the proof is there that you can make money with a podcast.
+The guy from Entrepreneur On Fire generates millions of dollars from sponsors.
+Joe Rogan is wildly successful because of his world-wide podcast interviews.

 One very strong way to grow your brand is with a website.
 Since WordPress is so easy to set up, and you can integrate your podcast directly into your posting, it’s a no-brainer that you need a website to accompany your new online radio show.